< MORE ABOUT BAJA ARIZONA

 The State Minstrel is Linda Ronstadt.

-Cigarettes would be taxed at the rate of $2.00 per pack to support the state's free health care system.
+Cigarettes would be taxed at the rate of $4.00 per pack to support the new state's free health care system.

 Baja Arizona would probably send two Democrats to the US Senate.